-- (a) Each request assigned an AOR number under this chapter shall be published in summary form in the Texas Register. - (b) Any interested person may submit written comments concerning an advisory opinion request.
+- (a) Each request assigned an AOR number under this chapter shall be published in summary form in the Texas Register. - (b) Any person may submit written comments to the commission concerning an advisory opinion request.
 Comments submitted should reference the AOR number.

 §8.17.
-Letter Response
+Request Answered by Written Response